Mightynumnums/Appium-Mobile-Project-Java/README.md

  `https://docs.google.com/document/d/1lzeY6dN2GbuH4QRO6kXObo6YO3rQHoA1TWx_I_B4NvY/edit#heading=h.8movoomh2bcr`

-*Please be advised that the app might have been changed and/or redesigned, so it's a good idea to make sure the selectors you are using are still the same.
+*Please be advised that the app the tests run against might have been changed and/or redesigned, so it's a good idea to make sure the selectors you are using are still the same.

+If anything, this repo is just an example of how you can set up simple tests to test your app.

 Happy Testing.